JNRowe/pyisbn/README.rst

 Bugs
 ----

+If you find any problems, bugs or just have a question about this package either file an issue_ or drop me a mail_.

-If you find a bug don't hesitate to open an issue, preferably including a minimal testcase or even better a patch!
+If you've found a bug please attempt to include a minimal testcase so I can reproduce the problem, or even better a patch!

 .. _GPL v3: http://www.gnu.org/licenses/
-.. _view the content online: http://packages.python.org/pyisbn
+.. _view the content online: http://pyisbn.rtfd.org/
 .. _Python: http://www.python.org/
 .. _issue: http://github.com/JNRowe/pyisbn/issues
+.. _mail: jnrowe@gmail.com